pndiaz/pndiaz/README.md

 My name is Pablo Nicolás Diaz and I'm a Software Engineer living in Córdoba, Argentina.

-I like to solve problems and get the perfect solution for the users.
-I'm not the kind of developer that knows everything about a particular language, but I like to learn new technologies that help me to get the best solution possible.

 ### My skills

 * Languages